LLNL/maestro_sheetmusic/multidimensional_sampling/README.md

 ## The Best Candidate Mode

-The `cross_product` mode requires three items to be defined in`SAMPLE_DICTIONARY`:
+The `best_candidate` mode requires three items to be defined in`SAMPLE_DICTIONARY`:

 1. `type` must equal `best_candidate`